 9. Ghostbusters

 If movie soundtracks were all that I was considering for this list, this film would win.
-Never mind, the number one movie would still win, but this one would be be a close second!
+Never mind, the number one movie would still win, but this one would be a close second!
 Maybe third.
 WHATEVER.
 The Ghostbusters theme song is a BOP that has been playing at Halloween parties across America for over 50 YEARS.
 If you don’t know the plot, congrats on your mortgage downpayment for the rock you live under.
-The plot follows our paranormal scientists who start a ghost hunting business in New York City and, once they begin to run afoul of a literal demon, they realize they’re in for the fight of their lives.
+The plot follows our paranormal scientists who start a ghost-hunting business in New York City and, once they begin to run afoul of a literal demon, they realize they’re in for the fight of their lives.

 8. The Shining

 This movie is a masterpiece of horror that has been scaring people for decades.
 Axes through doors, elevators gushing blood, and two creepy little girls?
-This movie’s like a spooky hotdog with all the horrific fixins.
+This movie’s like a spooky hotdog with all the horrific fixings.
 The Shining is about a writer who is hired as the winter caretaker of the isolated Overlook Hotel, where he slowly succumbs to madness!
 Surprisingly, Stephen King hates this adaptation.
 King said this movie was “too cold and heartless” and I agree—this movie is a frigid watch.

 7. Ferris Bueller’s Day Off

 From the magical mind of ’80s film juggernaut John Hughes comes this comedic romp about three high schoolers who decide to play hooky.
 And my God, do they pick the perfect day to do it.
-They march in a parade, steal a car, and fool around in a pool while trying to avoid their doofus of a principle who is hellbent on expelling them.
+They march in a parade, steal a car, and fool around in a pool while trying to avoid their doofus of a principal who is hellbent on expelling them.
 Ferris Bueller’s Day Off is one of the finest feel-good films of all time and features a surprising amount of character depth and heart.
 Alan Ruck especially shines as runaway rich Cameron Frye, who is also Ferris’ best friend.

 6. Die Hard

 This movie is the greatest Christmas movie of all time.
 And no, I will not be taking questions about that statement.
 Die Hard follows hardboiled police officer John McClane (Bruce Willis) who has to rescue his estranged wife from a group of terrorists who have taken over a Los Angeles skyscraper.
 This movie has glorious gunfights, heart-exploding action sequences, and one of the greatest Alan Rickman performances of all time.
-And did I mention the one liners?
+And did I mention the one-liners?
 Yippee ki-yay, motherf**ker!

 5. The Breakfast Club